 The Harrapan city of Dholavira flourished for 1,200 years (3,000 BCE-1,800 BCE) as an important outpost of the Indus Valley civilization.
-Eventually, it succumbed to changes in Sea level and movement of rivers away from its shores is attributed to climate change of the Harrapan era.
+Its ultimate demise due to the shifting of rivers away from its shores is attributed to climate change of the Harrapan era.
 It lay buried for several millennia before being rediscovered in 1956.
 Dholavira is unique among Harrapan cities due to its elaborate water storage and distribution systems, well-organized town planning and sophisticated construction methods.

 Dholavira is in the middle of the white salt desert of Kutcha region in Western India.
 It is a UNESCO World Heritage site, and a major archeological site.
-It is off the major transportation systems, and the best way to get there is by car.
+Since it is off the major transportation systems, the best way to get there is by car.
 The area around Dholavira is sparsely populated, except for several boutique hotels made of small huts with wooden roofs.

 Map showing Dholavira 2

 A Harrapan City

 Dholavira flourished as a major outpost of the Harrapan civilization for 1,200 years from 3,000 BCE to 1,800 BCE.
 It was on the banks of two seasonal rivers that provided navigational channels to the Sea for its residents.
-The ingenuity of the Harrapan people is evident in the city’s elaborate water storage and distribution systems as well as a system of dams and water channels to move the water from nearby rivers to their reservoirs.
-They were able to harness rainwater and store it in underground reservoirs for use by their residents.
-Their ability to conserve and manage water sets them apart from other Harrapan cities.
+Dholavira’s elaborate water storage and distribution systems together with a system of dams and water channels display the ingenuity of the Harrapan people.
+They were able to harness rainwater and store it in underground reservoirs.
+Compared to other outposts of the Harrapan period, Dholavira’s ability to conserve and manage water effectively sets them apart from other Harrapan cities.

 Dholavira Reconstruction 3

 City Plan and Design of Structures

-The layout of the city exhibits a well-organized system of streets and urban infrastructure.
-There are distinct areas for industries, administration and living.
-Its citadel is within the fortified area.
-The structures were built with loadbearing stone walls with possibly wooden roofs.
-The interior areas were supported by stone columns with wooden poles in the middle for reinforcement.
-This method of column construction suggests that they understood the engineering principles behind transfer of loads from roof to the ground.
+The layout of Dholavira exhibits a well-organized system of streets and urban infrastructure.
+There are distinct areas for industrial, administrative and residential use.
+These areas exhibit high density low-rise urban pattern with structures built of loadbearing stone walls and wooden roofs.
+The interior spaces within these structures were supported by stone columns with wooden poles in the middle for reinforcement.
+This method of column construction suggests that the Harrapan people understood the engineering behind transfer of loads from roof to the ground.